LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 @end
 ```

 - Need to remove/insert multiple specifiers?
-Use these methods instead as they take an array or specifiers to remove/insert:
+Use these methods instead as they take an array of specifiers to remove/insert:
 ```objc
 -(void)removeContiguousSpecifiers:(NSArray *)arg1 animated:(BOOL)arg2;
 -(void)insertContiguousSpecifiers:(NSArray *)arg1 afterSpecifierID:(id)arg2 animated:(BOOL)arg3;